imdhemy/laravel-in-app-purchases/README.md

         <img src="https://img.shields.io/packagist/dt/imdhemy/laravel-purchases.svg?style=flat-square" alt="Total Downloads">
         <img alt="GitHub last commit" src="https://img.shields.io/github/last-commit/imdhemy/laravel-in-app-purchases">
     </p>
-    <p> ✅ App Store ✅ Google Play </p>
+    <p> ✅ App Store ✅ Google Play ✅ App Gallery </p>
 </div>

 # Laravel In-App purchase
-Google Play and App Store provide the In-App Purchase (IAP) services.
+Google Play, App Store and App Gallery provide the In-App Purchase (IAP) services.
 IAP can be used to sell a variety of content, including subscriptions, new features, and services.
 The purchase event and the payment process occurs on and handled by the mobile application (iOS and Android), then your backend needs to be informed about this purchase event to deliver the purchased product or update the user's subscription state.

 **Laravel In-App purchase** comes to help you to parse and validate the purchased products and handle the different states of a subscription, like New subscription , auto-renew, cancellation, expiration and etc.